 Bitcoin (BTC) emerged in 2008 after the global financial crisis.
-A mysterious identity under the name of Satoshi Nakamoto published the white paper of Bitcoin, a peer-to-peer digital assets that would be free from the clutches of the global market.
+A mysterious identity under the name of Satoshi Nakamoto published the white paper of Bitcoin, a peer-to-peer digital currency that would be free from the clutches of the global market.

 The recent mining occurred on May 12th, and the price dropped instantly, but within 48 hours, the price is back to the $9K level.